scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-slsa.md

 title: Scribe GitHub Action for `valint slsa`
 sidebar_position: 1
 ---

+**_Mikey, the first sentence is redundant just remove it:_**

 Scribe offers the use of GitHub Actions to enable the embedding of evidence collection and integrity validation into your pipeline as a way to help secure your software supply chain.

-`valint slsa` is used to collect evidence and generate an SLSA.
+`valint slsa` is used to generate SLSA Provenance type evidence.
+The Provenance generation includes options to collect and embedd different data items into the Provenance document.

 Further documentation [GitHub integration](../github/)

-### Other Actions
+### Other Actions **Mikey - either delete or put at the end of the page**
 * [bom](action-bom), [source](https://github.com/scribe-security/action-bom)
 * [slsa](action-slsa), [source](https://github.com/scribe-security/action-slsa)
 * [verify](action-verify), [source](https://github.com/scribe-security/action-verify)
 * [installer](action-installer), [source](https://github.com/scribe-security/action-installer)

 ### SLSA Action
-Actions for `valint slsa`. <br />
+Actions for `valint slsa`. <br /> **Mikey - what does this sentence add?**
-The command allows users to generate and manage evidence collection process.
+This action allows users to generate and manage evidence collection process.
-- CycloneDX SLSA provenance evidence support.
+- CycloneDX SLSA provenance evidence support. **Mikey - not clear**
-- Generates detailed SLSAs for images, directories, files and git repositories targets.
+- Generates detailed SLSA Provenance documents for images, directories, files and git repositories targets.
 - Store and manage evidence on Scribe service.
-- Attach evidence in your CI, OCI or release service.
+- Attach evidence in your CI, OCI or release service. **What do you mean?**
 - Generate evidence directly from your private OCI registry.
-- Extensive SLSA component relation graph including, file to package, file and package to layer, commit history and file to commit relations.
+- Extensive SLSA Provenance component relation graph including, file to package, file and package to layer, commit history and file to commit relations. **Mikey - where does this fit into the prov?**
-- SLSA including package CPEs and Licensing information.
+- SLSA Provenance includes package CPEs and Licensing information.
-- Customizable SLSA with environments, labels.
+- Customizable SLSA Provenance:
+  - User defined Environment variables and custome labels.
-- Customizable SLSA with your required component groups.
+  - User defined component groups. **Mikey - I did not understand**
-- Attach any external reports to your SLSA.
+  - User defined external reports.
 - Generate In-Toto attestation, statement or predicates.
 - Support Sigstore keyless verifying as well as [Github workload identity](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect).
 - Attach GitHub workflows [environment](https://docs.github.com/en/actions/learn-github-actions/environment-variables) context (git url , commit, workflow, job, run id ..).